-As of December 31, 2019, the range of exercise prices was between \$0.67 and \$119.25 for options outstanding.
+As of December 31, 2018, the range of exercise prices was between \$3.32 and \$119.25 for options outstanding.

-Intrinsic value is calculated as the difference between the exercise price of the underlying options and the fair value of the common stock for the options that had exercise prices that were lower than the fair value per share of the common stock on the date of exercise.
-There was no aggregate intrinsic value of options exercised during the years ended December 31, 2019 and 2018.
+Intrinsic value is calculated as the difference between the exercise price of the underlying options and the fair value of the common stock for the options that had exercise prices that were lower than the fair value per share of the common stock

-As of December 31, 2019, total unrecognized stock-based compensation expense related to non-vested equity awards was \$1.3 million, which is expected to be recognized over an estimated weighted-average period of 2.2 years.
+As of December 31, 2018, total unrecognized stock-based compensation expense related to non-vested equity awards was \$1.5 million, which is expected to be recognized over an estimated weighted-average period of 1.8 years.